5 Top Myths About Septic Systems

 Another big no-no?
 Coffee grounds.
 They don’t readily digest and can get into your leaching bed, where they can contribute to system failure.

-There are just two things that can safely be put into a septic system: waste water and sewage.
+There are just two things that can safely be put into a septic system: wastewater and sewage.
+Get to know how septic tanks work.

 Go ahead and flush dead mice down the toilet if you want, but you’re not doing your septic system any favors.
 In fact, septic additives in general (even “natural” ones) are questionable, at best.
 (See Myth #1.)